linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 Equity REITs can be classified as diversified REITs, sector REITs, and

 specialty REITs.
-As the name suggests, a **diversified REIT** invests in a mix

-- f property types. **Sector REITs** are restricted to holdings of specific major
+As the name suggests, a **diversified REIT** invests in a mix of property types. **Sector REITs** are restricted to holdings of specific major

 sectors of the real estate market, such as office REITs, industrial REITs,